sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/subsections/documentation_functions/spatialDE.rst.txt

 There are 4 version of expression matrix (indicated by expression_values).
 Raw version (in counts) is recommended.
 SpatialDE performs library size normalization (by default) if raw expression is used.
 Otherwise, one can also use “normalized” and skip SpatialDE normalization step.

 There are no other parameters required.
 The parameters color, sig_alpha, unsig_alpha are used for plotting the Fraction spatial variance vs Adj.
-P-value `https://github.com/Teichlab/SpatialDE`_ , and is optional.
+P-value `SpatialDE GitHub <https://github.com/teichlab/spatialde>`__, and is optional.
 To disable this FSV vs. Adj P-value plot, show_plot is set to NA (default).
 The parameters return_plot, save_plot, save_param are for saving the results automatically to disk (default values are NA).
 They are attached to every function (see CreateGiottoInstructions()).